malicialab/avclass/README.md

 Thus, *adrotator* is the most likely family.
-On the other hand, for ee90a64fcfaa54a314a7b5bfe9b57357 there are 19 AV engines assigning *swizzor* as family, and no other family candiate was found.
+On the other hand, for ee90a64fcfaa54a314a7b5bfe9b57357 there are 19 AV engines assigning *swizzor* as family, and no other family was found.
+The last line means that for sample f465a2c1b852373c72a1ccd161fbe94c no family name was found in the AV labels.
+Thus, the sample is placed by himself in a singleton cluster with the name of the cluster being the sample's hash.

 Note that the sum of the number of AV engines may not equal the number of AV engines with a label for that sample in the input file